wp-plugins/ultimate-under-construction/readme.txt

 This Under Construction plugin allows for many levels of customisation, with millions of solid background colours to choose from, Patterned background and even a region to allow more advanced users to enter a completely custom block of HTML complete with styling there really are no limitations to what you can create.

+== Screenshots ==
+1. Example Page - This is an example of what the holding page can look like, this is using the Darkbind patterned background
+2. Options Page 1 - This is the top half of the options page, this shows the bulk of the options
+3. Options Page 2 - This is the bottom half of the options page, here you can see the colour selector for the Solid Background option.

 == Installation ==
 1. Upload the folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress